Boise Kimber: Political and community life

-Personal life

-Kimber is married to the former Shevalle Turner.
+In 2025, he was installed as the president of the National Baptist Convention, USA.

 US Supreme Court case Ricci v.
 DeStefano (2009)

 As Chairman of the New Haven Fire Commission, in 2004, Kimber lobbied with other members to set aside the results of a firefighter's promotion exam, as no blacks qualified highly enough to have a chance at the available slots.
 Using the exam results would have promoted whites and a Latino firefighter to the available upper positions.
 The 20 firefighters who qualified for promotion under this exam filed suit against the city for its action.

 In his concurring opinion in Ricci v.
 DeStefano (2009), Supreme Court Justice Samuel Alito singled out Kimber for having political motivations in his decision to set aside the results.
 This brought Kimber into the center of the controversy and led to mass media attention.
 Journalist Emily Bazelon of Slate referred to Kimber as "a convenient example of small-time race baiting and semi-thuggery."